 You don’t have to be subjected to the interest fees if you pay the whole amount that you owe every due date.
-Since I know this now, I don’t use my card to purchase anything that I know I could not afford to pay when the due date comes.
+Since I know this now, I don’t use my card to purchase anything that I know I cannot afford to pay when the due date comes.

-Different Credit Cards Have Different Sets of Fee
+Different Credit Cards Have Different Sets of Fees

 Before applying for any credit cards, you should shop around first to see which credit card offers the lowest interest rate.

-We all know that sometimes, due to some unforeseen circumstances, we will be swiping our cards and won’t be able to pay it outright especially during personal emergency situations.
+We all know that sometimes, due to some unforeseen circumstances, we will be swiping our cards and won’t be able to pay them outright, especially during personal emergency situations.

 Annual Membership Fees Can Be Avoided Too

-I used to pay the annual membership fee every time it appears on my monthly bill.
-I didn’t bother researching ways on how to avoid paying it.
-Later did I know that the annual membership fee can also be avoided.
+I used to pay the annual membership fee every time it appeared on my monthly bill.
+I didn’t bother researching ways to avoid paying it.
+Later I learned that the annual membership fee can also be avoided.
 And all it takes is a quick phone call.